 5. Set up a personal goal and support system

 Define your short and long-term goals.
 Decide the causes which you strongly support and the changes which you want to bring.
 Once you know that, outline a plan about how you can achieve your goals.
 You can start with some small goals in your personal life or in your family.
-And as a long-term goal, you can think of educating community members about gender discrimination, or spreading awareness in your community about it, or being an advocate for gender equality and women empowerment.
+Furthermore, as a long-term goal, you can think of educating community members about gender discrimination, or being an advocate for gender equality and women empowerment.

 Use internet to access and communicate with people and groups who are working in this field.
 HeForShe is United Nation’s Online Global Solidarity Movement for men to stand in solidarity with women to create a bold, visible and united force for gender equality.
 They help and support men to take tangible actions.